Here's what I used to say about myself:

 I'm hesitant to change it much because it's still true.
 The problem is that most of the work I do now is computer programming.
 While I continue to use my video and graphics skills, these days it tends to only enhance the work I do for Web sites.
 It shouldn't be terribly difficult to see how or why I started out as a writer/content creator and ended up as a coder... as media moved to the Internet, I started finding ways to put it there.
 Much of the transition came from the fact that I like to understand the basic structure of things, and when it comes to computers, the deeper one delves, the more one realizes how much there is to learn.

-So now I'm a developer at Zivtech.
-I am active in the Drupal community and completed a Master's degree in Information Science and Technology.
+So now I'm a web developer and college instructor.
+I have a Master's degree in Information Science and Technology.
 I'm also taking development to the physical world, working with hardware thanks to Arduino and Raspberry Pi.
-But I still write.
-In fact, I released a novel on Kindle in early 2011 and I have others in the works.